2019 Best Accredited Online Accounting Degrees

 Besides determining the quality of a degree, accreditation has other benefits within the sphere of education and professional accounting.
-By enrolling in an accredited program, students are virtually assured that they may transfer their credits to other accredited programs.
 Students must enroll in accredited programs to receive federal financial aid.
 Additionally, degrees from accredited programs are widely accepted in the accountant job market, while those from unaccredited schools may not be.

 Becoming a CPA requires a significant amount of schooling followed by a passing score on the Uniform CPA Exam, which is administered by the American Institute of CPAs.
 To begin the exam process, accountants must first meet the eligibility requirements set by their particular exam jurisdiction, which include stipulations for education, work experience, and state residency.
 Applicants can locate their exam jurisdiction by contacting the board of accountancy for the state in which they live.
 Some states also require other exams in addition to the CPA exam, such as an ethics exam.
 Depending on location, the application will be submitted to either the state board of accountancy or another organization that represents the board.
 Pay close attention to specific fees that may apply, since fee schedules can also vary between jurisdictions.